MUSICALLY TALENTED FRIENDS OF S.H.A.R.E.

 first graced our stage in the fall of ’92 with her unique blend of folk, country and Celtic music.
 She and Chris Laugherty performed as late as spring 2006,

 when they treated us to some fine vocal, guitar and hammered dulcimer enchantment.
-Barby travels the country playing venues such as Renaissance Faires. www.barbyholder.com
+Barby travels the country playing venues such as Renaissance Faires.
+This is how you will find free slots no deposit.
+Adhere to the website link! www.barbyholder.com

 - Bayou Bandits